ujjwalvivek/portfolio/README.md

-# Stepping Stones — Ujjwal Vivek's Portfolio & Builder's Log

-Welcome to my corner of the web.
+# The Terminal That Talks Back

+Welcome, wanderer.

+You’ve booted into a system built from fragments, logs, code, and questions.
+This isn’t a portfolio.
+It’s a ritual.
-I build, break, and rebuild systems — across code, teams, and products.
+I build, break, and rebuild systems, across code, teams, and products.
 From VR platforms to Rust game engines, this journey is logged.
+Every page, a prompt.
+Every glitch, a memory.

 ## Philosophy